xflr6/graphviz/README.rst

 |PyPI version| |License| |Supported Python| |Format| |Downloads|

-This package facilitates the creation of graph descriptions in the DOT_ language of the Graphviz_ graph drawing software from Python.
+This package facilitates the creation and rendering of graph descriptions in the DOT_ language of the Graphviz_ graph drawing software from Python.

 Create a graph object, assemble the graph by adding nodes and edges, and retrieve its DOT source code string.
 Save the source code to a file and render